cedricwalter/TVProgram/readme.md

 Pin names can be assigned (mapping) in config.properties

 ## Get tv program running now
+Give you the actual TVProgram on all channels running now.

 `java -jar tvprogram-1.0-SNAPSHOT-shaded.jar now`

 **Example when TTSReader=NoOPTTSReader**